 I started with balloons, which turned out to be easier than I thought.
 There are so many options when it comes to balloons and inflatables, and when planning a party I always browse Amazon because let’s face it, I can buy anything there.
 It took no time before I found a pack of balloons that perfectly fit my color scheme and even included cute confetti balloons!
 And rather than taking the balloons to a party store to be blown up, I purchased a little helium tank so I could blow them up myself.

-In addition to the balloons, I created my own DINO-mite “Happy Birthday” banner, which you can print for free on the Subscribers-Only page.
-(If you’re not a subscriber yet, sign up for weekly updates here and you’ll immediately be emailed the link to the Subscribers-Only Page.)
+In addition to the balloons, I created my own DINO-mite “Happy Birthday” banner, which you can download here.

 Keeping the colors in sync and using some cute dinosaur graphics, I was super satisfied with how the banner turned out.
 Plus, it helps that it’s a quick and easy DIY.
 Simply print, cut, arrange, and hang!